Cladoniaceae: Photobionts

 The symbiotic algal partner (photobiont) of most Cladoniaceae taxa are unicellular green algae, usually in the genus Asterochloris, but occasionally in the genus Chlorella; both of these genera are in the class Trebouxiophyceae.
 Eleven species of Asterochloris have found to be associated with genus Cladonia; the algal genus – one of the most common lichen symbionts – occurs in the thalli of more than 20 lichen genera.
 The most common photobionts in this genus that associate with Cladonia are A. glomerata, A. italiana, and A. mediterranea, with some lineages showing dominance in one or several climatic regions.
-The algal genus Trebouxia, a very common lichen photobiont, has not been recorded associating with the Cladoniacae.
-Some Pilophorus species associate with cyanobacterial symbionts (in addition to their association with green algae) in structures called cephalodia.
+In contrast, Myrmecia was shown to be the main photobiont for the Mediterranean species Cladonia subturgida.
+The algal genus Trebouxia, a common lichen photobiont, has not been recorded associating with the Cladoniaceae.
+Some Pilophorus species form tripartite associations, involving the fungus, green algae, and cyanobacteria within gall-like structures called cephalodia.
 The cyanobacterial genera Nostoc and Stigonema are involved in these tripartite associations.
+In a study of several Cladonia lichens collected from Southern Finland, the associated microbial community, which was found to be consistent amongst the different species, consisted largely of Alphaproteobacteria and Acidobacteriota.